benjosiah/benjosiah/cm8ebc2lk001209jl0nek4reh.md

 ---

-It’s impossible to become a skilled chef but never stepping into a kitchen.
+It’s impossible to become a skilled chef but never step into a kitchen.
 You can read cookbooks all day, but without hands-on practice, you’ll never master the craft.
 The same applies to cybersecurity.
 If you want to learn ethical hacking, penetration testing, or defensive security, theory alone won’t cut it, you need a **cybersecurity home lab** to practice safely.

 A home lab is a **controlled environment** where you can simulate cyberattacks, test security tools, and build technical skills **without breaking any laws**.
 As an absolute beginner or an aspiring security professional, this guide will walk you through **exactly how to create a cybersecurity home lab**, step by step.